 About I-24 MOTION

-The I-24 Mobility Technology Interstate Observation Network (MOTION) will equip a four-mile section of I-24 in the Nashville-Davidson County Metropolitan area with over 294 ultra-high definition cameras.
+The I-24 Mobility Technology Interstate Observation Network (MOTION) is a four-mile section of I-24 in the Nashville-Davidson County Metropolitan area with 294 ultra-high definition cameras.
 Those images are converted into a digital model of how every vehicle behaves with unparalleled detail.
 This is all done anonymously using Artificial Intelligence (AI) trajectory algorithms developed by Vanderbilt University.

 Vehicle trajectory data allows us to uncover new insights into how traffic flow influences individual vehicle behavior.
 This groundbreaking understanding of traffic is more important than ever due to the increasing automation capability of individual vehicles, which are beginning to influence traffic flow through their interactions with conventional vehicles.
 By unlocking a new understanding of how these vehicles influence traffic, vehicle and infrastructure design can be optimized to reduce traffic concerns in the future to improve safety, air quality, and fuel efficiency.